agroimpacts/nmeo/materials/assignments/nmeo_assn1.md

   the procedures we used on SageMaker to colab (see `sagemaker-geo-demo.ipynb`).
   - Print the properties of the catalog items
 - As above, use the minimum code necessary to complete the task.
-- **10 point bonus**: Instead of using `sklearn` to do the kmeans clustering, replace that workflow with one based on `ee` and `geemap`, so that the kmeans clustering is done on Google Earth Engine.
-That will require first transferring the processed Planet tiles to Earth Engine as assets first.

 ## AWS Sagemaker